ElCapor/il2cpp_rs/Readme.md

 A lightweight Rust library for discovering and navigating IL2CPP metadata at runtime.
 It provides a safe-ish Rust façade over the IL2CPP C API, and builds a cache of assemblies, classes, fields, and methods with a modern ownership model for convenient querying and printing.

-> Note: This repo targets Windows and uses an injected DLL entry (`DllMain`) to attach to a running IL2CPP process (e.g., a Unity game), then prints metadata to a console.
+> Note: This repo targets Windows for now and requires using an injected DLL entry for example (`DllMain`) to attach to a running IL2CPP process (e.g., a Unity game).

 ---